 The village had its own electric power plant for the industrial operations and the village community.
 Electric power was free to village residents.
 In 1903, Lewis incorporated the Bear Creek Water Company (#9

 ) to supply water to the community.
 The village had a general store, and, in 1911, Lewis built a Catholic church for the workers.
-St. Elizabeth's Catholic Church, formally dedicated on September 7, 1911 by Rt.
-Rev. Bishop Hoban of the Scranton diocese, was a mission of St. Leo's Parish in Ashley.
-In 1913, a one-room schoolhouse was built along White Haven Road for the education of the village's children, reflecting the changing nature of Lewis' workforce and community.
+St. Elizabeth's Catholic Church, formally dedicated on September 7, 1911, by Rt.
+Rev. Bishop Hoban of the Scranton diocese was a mission of St. Leo's Parish in Ashley.
+In 1913, a one-room schoolhouse was built along White Haven Road for the education of the village's children, reflecting the changing nature of Lewis's workforce and community.